Frequently Asked Questions

-Due to the nature of this event, no vending opportunities are available at this time, other than the invitation we have extended to a local non-profit to sell beverages, with 100% of proceeds benefiting the organization and its services to children.
+Due to the nature of this event, no vending opportunities are available at this time, other than the invitation we have extended to the local non-profits to sell beverages, with 100% of proceeds benefiting the organizations and their services to children.
 You may also bring your own beverages and fare, but no ice chests will be permitted within the barricaded route.
 Please utilize the waste receptacles provided along the route to dispose of any trash.

 Can our dance group or band participate?